 - Applying an Anatomic Splint

 - Applying a Soft Splint

 - Final Skill Scenario 2—Submerged Passive Drowning Victim

 - Final Skill Scenario 3—Head, Neck, or Back Injury.

-The American Lifeguard Association suggests that all employers test each candidate they plan to hire to ensure the candidate possesses the required skills.
-Employers should also further their staffs’ training through in-service programs to help increase their ability levels.
-At any time during employment, a staff member should be able to demonstrate her skills to show proficiency.
-It is therefore important, even after you complete our program, that you continue practicing your skills and work always to improve them.
+National standards require that all employers test each candidate to ensure they possess the required skills.
+Employers should also further their staff training through in-service programs to help increase their ability levels.
+At any time during employment, a staff member should be able to demonstrate their skills to show proficiency.
+Therefore, even after you complete our program, you must continue practicing your skills and work to improve them.